turboapps/docs/src/client/command-line/build.md

 ### Merging Images

 The `build` command will include all images, which are referenced with the `from` statement in the script.
 For example, when the script uses `from spoonbrew/git, spoonbrew/nuget`, then these two containers will be merged and stored into the newly built container.

 The `--no-base` option will not merge in the script.
 Instead, the images are included at runtime.
+This is useful when:
+- You want to reduce the final image size
+- Base images are frequently updated
+- You need flexibility in base image versions
+- Testing different dependency combinations

 ### JSON output